Janis Mayes: Career

-She has made contributions in French- and English-language literature in the African Diaspora.
+Mayes contributed to French and English literature in the African diaspora.
 Her specialties are in French translation literary practices.
 She has translated anthologies and books in francophone literatures.
 Her translation of A Rain of Words is an anthology of francophone poetry.
 She is the director of a US study abroad program that examines the historical connections between African Americans and "Black Paris", entitled Paris Noir.
 The Syracuse University program claims to have shaped Africana-focused cultural programs at leading museums in Paris such as the Louvre.
-Nina Simone, Archie Shepp, Barbara Chase-Riboud, Sonia Sanchez and Toni Morrison are said to have been involved.
+Nina Simone, Archie Shepp, Barbara Chase-Riboud, Sonia Sanchez and Toni Morrison were involved.
 She was a board member of the Toni Morrison Society.
-In 2004, she participated in conversations with Toni Morrison at the Theatre de la Madeleine after the unveiling of a bench commemorating the end of slavery in France.
-She has also organized cultural literary conferences, including an event with Discover Paris! that celebrated the literary contribution of Toni Morrison to the African diaspora.
+In 2004, she conversed with Morrison at the Theatre de la Madeleine after the unveiling of a bench commemorating the end of slavery in France.
+She has also organized cultural literary conferences, including an event with Discover Paris! that celebrated Morrison's literary contribution to the African diaspora.